Fransssss/html-MyResumeCapstone/README.md

 # html-MyResumeCapstone
-Build online resume from scratch!
+Build an online resume from scratch!